Hot in Cleveland: Critical reception

-The show received positive reviews from critics.
-Wendie Malick received extensive praise for her performance.
-The first season scored a 65 out of 100 on Metacritic.
+The show received positive reviews from critics, with Wendie Malick getting praise for her performance.
+Furthermore, the first season scored a 73% based on 30 reviews and 66 out of 100 based on 28 reviews on Metacritic.

 Comparisons with The Golden Girls

 Hot in Cleveland has been referred to as a modern spin on the classic 1980s television series The Golden Girls, which also featured actress Betty White in a starring role.
 Craig Berman of Today stated that the show is "as close as we're likely to get to a repeat of White's 1980s ensemble comedy hit, The Golden Girls ...
 [TV Land] the network known as the refuge for people looking to fall asleep to reruns of shows from their childhood has made its first scripted program a modern version of the classic sitcom premise."
 Alessandra Stanley of The New York Times commented: "This is the first original scripted comedy on TV Land, a network that was founded on reruns.
 So not surprisingly, Hot in Cleveland is a pastiche of classics – a little bit Cheers and Frasier, a little bit The Golden Girls."
-Michael Musto of The Village Voice wrote: "Wendy Malick is basically the modern-day Bea Arthur.
+Michael Musto of The Village Voice wrote: "Tart-tongued Wendie Malick is basically the modern-day Bea Arthur.
 Sweet-faced Valerie Bertinelli is the new Betty White.
 Been-around Jane Leeves is the nouveau Rue McClanahan.
 And witheringly sarcastic Golden Girl Betty White has turned into Estelle Getty."

+Comparing average ages of the ensemble casts for the duration of each show, the Hot in Cleveland cast averaged 61.5 at the start to 66.5 at the end, while The Golden Girls cast averaged 59.75 at the start to 66.25 at the end.
+At 64 Wendie Malik during the final season of Hot in Cleveland was a year older than the two oldest actors in the first season of The Golden Girls, Bea Arthur and Betty White who were 63 when that show began.